An Inexact Tensor-Train Primal-Dual Interior-Point Method for Semidefinite Programs: Numerical Experiments

 \subsection{Experimental Setup}

 All reported runtimes are wall-clock times measured on the same hardware: an Intel Core i7-1260P CPU with 32\,GB of RAM.
 Our method is implemented in Python, while both baseline solvers, SCS and SDPA, are compiled, highly parallelised C/C++ implementations linked against optimised numerical libraries.
-The baselines are accessed via \texttt{cvxpy}~\cite{cvxpy2016}, which canonicalises the problem into conic form, simplifies expressions, and prepares sparse data structures for the solver backend.
+The baselines are accessed via { their respective official Python interfaces \cite{scs_python, sdpa_python}}.
 As such, raw timing comparisons do not reflect algorithmic efficiency alone and should be interpreted with care.
 We do not report CPU time, as the Python interpreter overhead and garbage collection distort CPU-based measurements.

-All comparisons use SDPA configured to exploit sparsity in the constraint matrices, which improves performance on large-scale problems.
-We also enable SCS's option to dynamically switch between its matrix-free and sparse LDL solver to reduce its memory consumption.
+All comparisons use SDPA configured to exploit sparsity in the constraint matrices, which improves performance on large-scale problems. {We run SCS with its matrix-free linear-system solver to prevent it from running out of memory early on.}

 A solver is marked as out-of-time (OOT) if a single run exceeds 5 hours, and as out-of-memory (OOM) if memory usage exceeds the system's capacity.
-We also mark instances with numerical issues (NI).
-To ensure consistent performance and prevent thread oversubscription, we fixed the number of threads to 16.
+To ensure consistent performance and prevent thread oversubscription, we fixed the number of threads to 16. {Since runtimes and memory usage are most sensitive to seed-dependent tail behaviour, we report their median, interquartile range, and maximum.
+Iteration counts and final accuracy measures are reported as arithmetic means over completed seed runs.}

 All errors are measured using the squared Frobenius norm to maintain consistency with the duality gap, which is expressed as an inner product.
 This choice aligns the scale of feasibility errors with that of the duality gap, making comparability easier.